gnosischain/tokenbridge-contracts/USDSMigration.md

 12. `0xdC035D45d973E3EC169d2276DDab16f1e407384F`(Ethereum): USDS token address
 13. `minCashThreshold`: is the minimum USDS that the bridge need to hold for user to claim USDS back.
 It acts as a buffer and the minCashThreshold amount is not used for investing.
 Value: `1000000000000000000000000`.
 (Same as [`minCashThreshold(DAI)`](:https://etherscan.io/address/0x4aa42145Aa6Ebf72e164C9bBC74fbD3788045016#readProxyContract#F14))
 14. `minInterestPaid`: The minimum amount of interest from sUSDS that can be withdrawn during a payInterest call.
 The payInterest call will be invalid if the available interest < minInterestedPaid.
 Value: `1000000000000000000000`.
 (Same as [`minInterestedPaid(DAI)`](https://etherscan.io/address/0x4aa42145Aa6Ebf72e164C9bBC74fbD3788045016#readProxyContract#F11))

+**Technical Analysis**

+We have requested Omega team to audit and verify the Safe transaction payload of the upgrade txs on both Ethereum and Gnosis Chain.
+The upgrade txs are consistent with the description on both this technical documentation and the governance forum.

+Upgrade tx on Ethereum: [url](https://app.safe.global/transactions/tx?safe=eth:0x42F38ec5A75acCEc50054671233dfAC9C0E7A3F6&id=multisig_0x42F38ec5A75acCEc50054671233dfAC9C0E7A3F6_0x7309151c47d50ea0bac9eac0b28a13b8c2904857d7ddd6c65653336d9b53acc0)
+Upgrade tx on Gnosis Chain: [url](https://app.safe.global/transactions/tx?safe=gno:0x7a48Dac683DA91e4faa5aB13D91AB5fd170875bd&id=multisig_0x7a48Dac683DA91e4faa5aB13D91AB5fd170875bd_0xb6d709f3f6fe73958bf4de18a2d8ba81b8981a18e0c17c9f608e61c03ec0e166)

+Omega validations

+- [x] The deployed bytecode of the deployed contracts match the deployed bytecode of the contracts audited by Omega.
+- [x] The parameters and state changes of the transactions match the intented upgrade behaviors
+- [x] The signatures in Bridge governors Safe correspond with the SafeTxHash and signatures of the Safe.

+Both transactions are executed on Nov 7 2025.